 Our Core Skills guide lists the skills and attributes necessary to study and work in this field.

-This course requires vaccination, police clearance and working with children check prior to work placement.
+This course requires flu and COVID-19 vaccination, police clearance and working with children check prior to work placement.
 See the important information tab for instructions.

 |School Leaver||Non-School Leaver||AQF|

 |OLNA or NAPLAN 9 Band 8||C Grades in Year 10 English and Maths or equivalent||Certificate I or Certificate II|

 Students must be over 18 years of age (or due to turn 18 during their enrolment) as the industry generally does not provide work placements for students under 18, making younger people unable to complete the qualification.

 This course is also available as a traineeship.

 You must be employed in a training contract by an appropriate organisation to study an apprenticeship or traineeship.

 In a traineeship you also gain hands-on skills and work experience, and improve your employment prospects, while earning a wage.
 On successful completion you will gain a nationally recognised qualification which can lead to rewarding career options.
 The difference between a traineeship and an apprenticeship is that a traineeship can be either a full time or part time employment based training arrangement, usually for a nominal duration of 12 months or more, generally in a non-trade related area.